 The International Finance Corporation (IFC), a member of the World Bank Group (WBG), is the largest global development institution focused exclusively on the private sector.
 IFC helps developing countries achieve sustainable growth by financing investment, mobilizing capital in international financial markets, and providing advisory services to businesses and governments.
-In FY13, IFC’s investments reached more than $25 billion, leveraging the power of the private sector to create jobs, spark innovation, and tacking the world’s most pressing development challenges.

 Private sector development (PSD) policy and strategy